susina/config-builder/docs/parameters.md

 The Configuration Builder supports the definition of some _parameters_ in your configuration file (any format).
-This functionality is inspired on [Symfony ParameterBag](https://github.com/symfony/symfony/blob/5.4/src/Symfony/Component/DependencyInjection/ParameterBag/ParameterBag.php).
+This functionality is inspired on [Symfony ParameterBag](https://github.com/symfony/symfony/blob/5.4/src/Symfony/Component/DependencyInjection/ParameterBag/ParameterBag.php) and it's implemented by using [Susina ParamResolver](https://github.com/susina/param-resolver) library.

 A parameter is a previously defined property, put between `%` special character.
 When the builder found a parameter, it simply replaces its placeholder with the previously defined value.
 In example: